Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Observations and Data Reduction

 \subsection{Insight-HXMT/HE}

-The first X-ray satellite of China, Insight-HXMT \citep{Zhang2014SPIE.9144E..21Z, Zhang2018SPIE10699E..1UZ, Zhang2020SCPMA..6349502Z}, launched on June 15, 2017, carries three different payloads onboard, and they are: Low-Energy X-ray Telescope \citep[LE;][]{Chen2020SCPMA..6349505C}, Medium-Energy X-ray Telescope \citep[ME;][]{Cao2020SCPMA..6349504C}, and High-Energy X-ray Telescope \citep[HE;][]{Liu2020SCPMA..6349503L}.
-Here, we have utilized the data only from HE, which operates in the $20-250$ keV band, for spectral analysis.
+The first X-ray satellite of China, Insight-HXMT \citep{Zhang2014SPIE.9144E..21Z, Zhang2018SPIE10699E..1UZ, Zhang2020SCPMA..6349502Z}, launched on June 15, 2017, carries three different payloads onboard.
+They are: Low-Energy X-ray Telescope \citep[LE;][]{Chen2020SCPMA..6349505C}, Medium-Energy X-ray Telescope \citep[ME;][]{Cao2020SCPMA..6349504C}, and High-Energy X-ray Telescope \citep[HE;][]{Liu2020SCPMA..6349503L}.
+Here, we have used only HE data, which operates in the 20--250 keV band, for spectral analysis.
 We used HXMTDAS \citep[v.2.06;][]{Zhao2020ASPC..527..469Z} package to process the HE data following the standard procedure and default inputs.
-For the generation of source and background spectra and the response files, the standard task \texttt{hpipeline} has been used.
-For this study, we utilized the HE spectral data in the $30$–$150$ keV band and discarded the data below $30$ keV due to calibration issues, and beyond $150$ keV for significant background contamination.
+For generating source and background spectra and response files, the standard task \texttt{hpipeline} was used.
+The background is generated and scaled by the standard task \texttt{hebkgmap} within \texttt{hpipeline}, which employs the built-in background model by \citet{Liao2020JHEAp..27...14L} based on blank-sky observations.
+This background model introduces an average systematic error of 1.5\% in the background energy spectrum (26–-100 keV) for a typical exposure of 8 ks.
+The background systematic error varies in the range of 2\%--10\% above 120 keV \citep{Li2020JHEAp..27...64L}.
+For this study, we utilized the HE spectral data in the 30--150 keV band and discarded the data below $30$ keV due to calibration issues, and beyond 150 keV for significant background contamination.